Faster Space-Efficient STR-IC-LCS Computation: Introduction

 Recall however that this conditional lower-bound under the SETH does not enforce us to use (strongly) quadratic \emph{space} in LCS computation.
 Indeed, a simple modification to the DP method permits us to compute the length of an LCS in $O(n^2)$ time with $O(n)$ working space.
 There also exists an algorithm that computes an LCS string in $O(n^2)$ time with only $O(n)$ working space~\cite{Hirschberg75}.
 The aforementioned log-shaving methods~\cite{MasekP80,BilleF08} use only $O(2^k + n)$ space, which is $O(n)$ for $k \leq \omega = \log_2 n$.

 In this paper, we follow a line of research called the \emph{Constrained} LCS problems, in which a pattern $P$ that represents a-priori knowledge of a user is given as a third input, and the task is to compute the longest common subsequence of $A$ and $B$ that meets the condition w.r.t. $P$~\cite{CLCS_Tsai_2003,SEQICLCS_2004,SEQECLCS_Chen_2011,STRICLCS_DEOROWICZ_2012,SEQ-IC-LCS-RLE_2014,STR-IC-LCS-RLE_Kuboi_2017}.
 The variant we consider here is the \emph{STR-IC-LCS} problem of computing a longest string $Z$ which satisfies that (1) $Z$ \emph{includes} $P$ as a \emph{substring} and (2) $Z$ is a common subsequence of $A$ and $B$.
+We present new solutions to the STR-IC-LCS problem, named Algorithm~\algFt, Algorithm~\algSd, and Algorithm~\algTd.

-We present a space-efficient algorithm for the STR-IC-LCS problem in $O(n^2)$ time with $O((\ell+1)(n-\ell+1))$ working space, where $\ell = \lcs(A,B)$ denotes the length of an LCS of $A$ and $B$.
-Our solution improves on the state-of-the-art STR-IC-LCS algorithm of Deorowicz~\cite{STRICLCS_DEOROWICZ_2012} that uses $\Theta(n^2)$ time and $\Theta(n^2)$ working space, since $O((\ell+1)(n-\ell+1)) \subseteq O(n^2)$ always holds.
-Our method requires only sub-quadratic $o(n^2)$ space whenever $\ell = o(n)$.
+Algorithm~\algFt is the first space-efficient algorithm for the STR-IC-LCS problem running in $O(n^2)$ time with $O((\ell+1)(n-\ell+1))$ working space, where $\ell = \lcs(A,B)$ denotes the length of an LCS of $A$ and $B$.
+This solution improves on the state-of-the-art STR-IC-LCS algorithm of Deorowicz~\cite{STRICLCS_DEOROWICZ_2012} that uses $\Theta(n^2)$ time and $\Theta(n^2)$ working space, since $O((\ell+1)(n-\ell+1)) \subseteq O(n^2)$ always holds.
+This method requires only sub-quadratic $o(n^2)$ space whenever $\ell = o(n)$.
 In particular, when $\ell = O(1)$ or $n-\ell = O(1)$, which can happen when we compare very different strings or very similar strings, respectively, then our algorithm uses only linear $O(n)$ space.
+Algorithm~\algFt, is built on a non-trivial extension of the LCS computation algorithm by Nakatsu et al.~\cite{DBLP:journals/acta/NakatsuKY82} that runs in $O(n(n-\ell+1))$ time with $O((\ell+1)(n-\ell+1))$ working space (Section~\ref{sec:solution}).